lmika/oaipmh/README.md

 - `-D <count>`: Maximum number of files to store in each directory.
 Defaults to 10000.
 - `-F`: Read the identifiers to harvest from a file, instead of querying the OAI-PMH provider.
 The file should be a text file with one identifier per line.
 Implies `-L`.
 - `-L`: Retrieve records using separate GetRecord HTTP requests for each identifier.
 Slower, but is less prone to errors when harvesting a large number of records.
+- `-N <rs-expr>`: Evaluate the RS expression for each harvested record and use the result as the filename.
+If the result of the RS Expression is *false*, the URN will be used (note: this may change in the future).
+See *RS Expressions* below.
 - `-W`: Set the number of threads used to download records.
 Only applicable when used with either `-L` or `-F`.
 - `-n`: Dry run.
 Do not save any records.